 Recommendation: Gerber Long Sleeve Onesies (Bonus!
 Cuffed hands mean no mittens!)

-Burp cloths (times a million) –
+burp cloths (times a million)

 Recommendation: Gerber 10-pack of cloth diapers (Bonus!
 Turn into dust rags when done.)

-- starting at about 3 weeks old (or whenever your baby is breastfeeding without issues), a pacifier will become a lifesaver.
+Starting at about 3 weeks old (or whenever your baby is breastfeeding without issues), a pacifier will become a lifesaver.
 Sucking is a soother for a baby so, unless you want them using you as a pacifier, you’ll want to have a few of these on hand.
 I’ve loved the BIBS pacifiers.
-They are BPA free, are minimal in design, and really easy for babies to grab onto once they get the hang of grasping.
+They are BPA-free, are minimal in design, and really easy for babies to grab onto once they get the hang of grasping.
 Josie was putting hers in and out like a champ at around 3-4 months.

 Recommendation: BIBS pacifier

-- Odds are, you’re not going to stay cooped up inside every single day with your new baby.
-First of all, you’ll have several doctors appointments within those first few days and weeks that you’ll be forced out of the house whether you like it or not.
+Odds are, you’re not going to stay cooped up inside every single day with your new baby.
+First of all, you’ll have several doctor appointments within those first few days and weeks that you’ll be forced out of the house whether you like it or not.
 Unless you live next to the hospital, you’ll need a way to transport your little one in a vehicle.
-We love our Britax Agile Travel system.
+We love our Britax Travel system.
 It’s super easy click-in functionality makes it a total breeze for me (a total weakling) to get her in and out of the car and up several flights of stairs to our apartment.
 The three-wheel stroller design lives up to its name: it’s agile as can be to maneuver around city streets and sidewalks.
-Most importantly for us though, it’s super compact when folded up and is really easy to open and close (with one hand!).
+Most importantly for us though, it’s super compact when folded up and really easy to open and close (with one hand!).

-Recommendation: Britax Agile Travel System
+Recommendation: Britax B-Free Travel System

-Nursing cover/car seat cover –
+nursing cover/car seat cover

-- Regardless of whether you want to be covered up to nurse your baby, this cover is multifunctional and is GREAT for getting baby to nap.
+Regardless of whether you want to be covered up to nurse your baby, this cover is multifunctional and is GREAT for getting your baby to nap.
 You’ll find out VERY quickly that your baby will sleep best if distractions are eliminated.
 If you’re taking your baby out and about during their nap time, putting a cover over the carrier will create a nice dark space and allow them to get good sleep (trust me, making sure they get good naps while you’re out is VERY important).

 Recommendation: Motorola MBP36XL Video Baby Monitor

-A go-to reference book
+a go-to reference book

-- More than that though, the most valuable part of the book was the chapter on sleep.
+More than that though, the most valuable part of the book was the chapter on sleep.
 We started the Moms on Call sleep method when Josie was about 5 weeks old.
 Honestly, it took approximately three days of following their schedule to get her sleeping through the majority of the night.
 By three months, she slept 12 hours a night without any issues.
 I couldn’t imagine going back to work at that time, if she weren’t sleeping through the night.
 I truly don’t know how people do it!
 She’s the happiest little baby, and we attribute a lot of that to her getting long stretches of sleep overnight.
 Now, I know a lot of people have their own thoughts on putting your babies on a schedule.
 I honestly think that, if you’re lucky enough to be home with your baby all the time, then you probably don’t have a driving need.
 But, if you’re going back to work, it’ll be the best thing that could happen for you and your baby.
 Since starting this program, Josie was generally more content.
 She never stopped gaining weight, and she’s incredibly pleasant.
-That said, when she’s happy, I’m happy and it’s just made for a generally easy transition for all three of us.
+That said, when she’s happy, I’m happy, and it’s made for a generally easy transition for all three of us.